How to monetize your audience to grow your following and revenue

 Doing so allows you to scale both your reach and earnings as a teacher.

-Take entrepreneur, author, and co-founder of Girls Leadership, Rachel Simmons, for example.
-She transitioned her offline business into a successful online course, which allowed her to scale both her business and her impact.
+Take entrepreneur and founder of Rich Girl Collective , Tiffany Williams, for example.
+She transitioned her offline business into a successful online course , which allowed her to scale both her business and her impact.

 You can earn money from a diversified list of info products, like coding instructor Chris Oliver’s Rails Master Class online course.